Accused of Gatekeeping India's Internet, Facebook CEO Lashes Out

 "In the ultimate Orwellian doublespeak, 'free' for Zuckerberg means 'privatized,' a far cry from privacy -- a word Zuckerberg does not believe in," Shiva continued.
 "And like corporate-written 'free' trade agreements, Free Basics is anything but free for citizens.
 It is an enclosure of the commons, which are 'commons' because they guarantee access to the commoner, whether it be seed, water, information or internet."

-In a country that has seen hundreds of thousands of people mobilize to protect net neutrality, the Telecom Regulatory Authority of India (TRAI) recently ordered Reliance to halt services while the body investigates potential net neutrality violations.
-The regulator is nearing the end of a public consultation period which commenced in March.
+In a country where hundreds of thousands of people have mobilized to protect net neutrality, the Telecom Regulatory Authority of India (TRAI) recently ordered Reliance to halt services.
+At the same time, the body is investigating potential net neutrality violations.
+The regulator is nearing the end of a public consultation period that began in March.

 "Why has Facebook chosen the current model for Free Basics, which gives users a selection of around a hundred sites (including a personal blog and a real estate company homepage), while rejecting the option of giving the poor free access to the open, plural and diverse web?"